|

 bridge crosses Deptford Creek, the tidal section of the river

 Ravensbourne.
-Greenwich Reach ahead (formerly gasworks) is
+Greenwich Reach ahead (formerly gasworks) has been

 Go right along Creek Road.